-At the end of each term, professors input final grades into the MyMav Student Information System, and the Office of Records makes the grades “official” for that term.
-At that time, the Office of Records calculates the semester and cumulative grade point averages (GPAs).
+At the end of each term, professors input final grades into the MyMav Student Information System, and the Office of the Registrar makes the grades “official” for that term.
+At that time, the Office of the Registrar calculates the semester and cumulative grade point averages (GPAs).
 Based on that information, an Academic Standing is posted that serves as a signal of the academic “health” of a student.
 The university requires that students maintain at least a 2.0 cumulative GPA to be in Good Standing.
 Students that earn less than a 2.0 cumulative GPA are not performing according to the standards set by the university, which results in an impact of their privileges and possibly the ability to continue taking classes at UT Arlington.

 The Table of Standards sets certain GPA limits based on the number of hours a student has accumulated.

 |UTA Cumulative GPA for Academic Dismissal

 |Less than 1.6